hvanderlaan/ubuntu-unattended/README.md

  please enter your preferred timezone: Europe/Amsterdam
 ```

-* Enter your desired username; the default is *haraldvdlaan*:
+* Enter your desired username; the default is *<login name>*:

 ```
- please enter your preferred username: haraldvdlaan
+ please enter your preferred username: user
 ```

 * Enter the password for your user account; the default is *empty*